 USA Opportunity Zones

 This tool is a concise, powerful way to link opportunity zones (OZs) with EDA investments that are aimed to improve the business climate and help people out of poverty.
-It combines location information (where are the zones?) with economic and demographic reports that describe the zone itself, as well as the intersection of EDA's Economic Development District and University Center programs.
+It combines location information (where are the zones?) with economic and demographic reports that describe the zone itself, as well as the intersection of EDA's Economic Development District, University Center programs, and Revolving Loan Funds.

 Access the Opportunity Zone Tool »

 More than 8,700 opportunity zones have been designated across the United States, established as part of the 2017 Tax Cuts and Jobs Act, and are intended to foster long-term private sector investments in low-income communities.

 We can now begin to show the intersection of EDA's public investments and activities (more information will be added) near or within these zones.